taskcluster/taskcluster-docs/devel/conventions/index.md

 Conventions
 ===========

-TaskCluster is a very open platform, and can easily descend into anarchy if we are not careful to enforce some standard approaches and conventions.
+TaskCluster is a very open platform!
+To help us with our day to day work, we have created some standard approaches and conventions.
+These make administration and coordination between the humans using the platform easier.

 ## Scopes and Roles